mondula/ticket-hub/ticket-hub/readme.txt

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the TicketHub->Settings screen to configure the plugin.
-4. Set up the necessary pages for Ticket Form, Tickets, FAQs, Documentation, and Change Log.
+3. Set up the necessary pages for Ticket Form, Tickets, FAQs, Documentation, and Change Log.
+4. Use the TicketHub->Settings screen to configure the plugin.

+== Screenshots ==
+1. Display tickets on the frontend
+2. Display change log on the frontend
+3. Display FAQs on the frontend
+4. Display doc on the frontend

 == Changelog ==
 = 1.0 =